Sex–gender distinction: Health organizations

 The World Health Organization's defines gender as "socially constructed", and sex as characteristics that are "biologically determined", drawing a distinction between the sex categories of male and female, and the genders "girls and boys who grow into men and women".
 Fenway Health define gender as: "The characteristics and roles of women and men according to social norms.
 While sex is described as female, male, and intersex, gender can be described as feminine, masculine, androgynous, and much more."
 According to the Centers for Disease Control and Prevention (CDC), people whose internal psychological experience differs from their assigned sex are transgender, transsexual, or non-binary.

 The Food and Drug Administration (FDA) used to use gender instead of sex when referring to physiological differences between male and female organisms.
 In 2011, they reversed their position on this and began using sex as the biological classification and gender as "a person's self representation as male or female, or how that person is responded to by social institutions based on the individual's gender presentation".
 Gender is also now commonly used even to refer to the physiology of non-human animals, without any implication of social gender roles.

 The American Psychiatric Association (APA) in their Guide for Working With Transgender and Gender Nonconforming Patients (TGNC Guide) has guidance for psychiatrists about gender, sex, and orientation.
 The TGNC defines gender as comprising two components: gender identity and gender expression.
 They define sex in biological terms, as "anatomical, hormonal, or genetic", and mentions birth assignment of sex based on external genital appearance.

 The American Psychological Association defines gender as "socially constructed", and sex as "usually refers to the characteristics and traits of biological sex".
 The American Medical Association states that "Sex and gender are similar concepts.
 Both are socially constructed".
 The National Institutes of Health defines gender as "socially constructed", and sex as "usually refers to a person's biological characteristics".
 The American Medical Women's Association defines gender as "socially constructed", and sex as "biological differences between females and males, including chromosomes, sex organs, and endogenous hormonal profiles".
 The Canadian Institutes of Health Research defines gender as "socially constructed", and sex as "biological attributes".
+The American Counseling Association defines gender as "fluid and self-defined" and "distinct from biological sex".